marymlucas/co-authorship-sna/README.md

 Jupyter notebooks with code for final project for INFO623 Spring 2021/2022

-project_SCOPUS1.ipynb - Part 1 covering EDA and construction and analysis of co-authorship network. project_SCOPUS2.ipynb - Part 2 covering construction and analysis of the network of author-affiliations.
+*project_SCOPUS1.ipynb* - Part 1: covering EDA and construction and analysis of co-authorship network.
+*project_SCOPUS2.ipynb* - Part 2: covering construction and analysis of the network of author-affiliations.

 Image folder contains visualizations created using Gephi and CiteSpace.

+The dataset files are not provided but can be recreated from searching SCOPUS and Web of Science using the queries as described at the top of each notebook.